IllusionMods/KK_Plugins/Guides/Material Editor Guide/Shader Tooltip Catalogs.md

 Resolution order, from lowest to highest priority:

-1. The first referenced `TooltipSet`.
-2. Each later referenced `TooltipSet`.
+1. Root-level manifest default sets, in declaration order.
+2. Root-level defaults from each later `TooltipCatalog`, in manifest order.
+3. Sets referenced inside the matching `Shader`, in declaration order.
-3. Entries declared directly inside the `Shader`.
+4. Entries declared directly inside the matching `Shader`.
-4. Matching metadata from a later `TooltipCatalog` in the manifest.
+5. Matching Shader-specific metadata from a later `TooltipCatalog`.

 An override replaces the complete tooltip.
 Text is never concatenated.
 This is important when two shaders use the same property name with opposite meanings.